Improving Rare Word Recognition with LM-aware MWER Training: Experiments

 \section{Experiments}

-\textbf{E2E Model} Our E2E model is similar to \cite{Rami21}, namely a 120M streaming HAT, which has a conformer encoder with 12 layers and attention dimension 512, and a V2 embedding decoder.
+\textbf{E2E Model} Our E2E model is similar to \cite{Rami21}, namely a 120M streaming HAT, which has a conformer encoder with 12 layers and attention dimension 512, and a V2 embedding decoder (i.e., the prediction network computes LM features based on two previous non-blank tokens).
 The acoustic training data includes anonymized and hand-transcribed audio data covering the search, farfield, telephony and YouTube domains~\cite{narayanan2019recognizing} and has gone through multi-condition training (MTR~\cite{kim2017generation}) and random 8kHz down-sampling~\cite{li2012improving} as data augmentation.
 We also transcribe 500M unsupervised voice search utterances with a classical model and mix them with hand-transcribed data for training, with a mixing ratio of 90\% for hand-transcribed data versus 10\% for pseudo-transcribed data in each mini-batch.

-We use a beam size of 8 for discriminative training and final inference.
+We perform beam search with a beam size of 8 for hypotheses generation in MWER training and final inference; the MWER loss is computed on the top-8 hypotheses.
 MLE training takes 500K steps, while discriminative training takes additional 25K steps for the shallow fusion setup and 300K steps for LFM, with a global minibatch size of 4096 utterances.
-Spec-Augment~\cite{park2020specaugment} is applied for MLE training, and turned off for hypotheses generation during discriminative training, following our previous work~\cite{sainath2022improving}.
+Spec-Augment~\cite{park2020specaugment} is applied for MLE training, and turned off for hypotheses generation during MWER training following~\cite{sainath2022improving}.

 \textbf{Language Models} We experiment with two external LMs.
 The first is a LSTM with 4 layers of 2048 units, and has a total of 127M parameters.
 The second is a conformer with 12 layers and attention dimension 384, and has a total of 70M parameters.
 For training the LMs, each minibatch is sampled 50/50 from the transcripts of acoustic training data with a total of 150M unique transcripts, and text-only data which contains 50B utterances.
 The text-only data contains textual search queries from the domains of Maps, Qsession, News, Play, and Youtube, and a frequency-based pruning strategy, designed to improve rare word modeling, is implemented to adjust the probability of selecting each query~\cite{huang2022sentence}.
-All acoustic and LM training data is anonymized and adheres to Google AI Principles \cite{googleaiprinciples}.
+All acoustic and LM training data is anonymized and adheres to Google AI Principles~\cite{googleaiprinciples}.

 \textbf{Evaluation} We use both real audio and TTS generated data for evaluation.
 The TTS sets contain rare proper nouns (RPN) which appear less than 5 times in the training set.
 The test sets still abides by~\cite{googleaiprinciples} as the original set used to select rare words is anonymized and follow the same principles.
 Each TTS set contains 10K utterances and covers one of five domains: Maps, News, Play, QSession, and Youtube.
 These TTS sets are denoted as RPN-M, RPN-N, RPN-P, RPN-Q, and RPN-Y.